johnyob/Pseudo/README.md

 # Pseudo
-A Interpreter programming language that follows the syntax for CIE pseudocode
+A interpreted programming language (turing complete) that follows the syntax for CIE (iGCSE) pseudocode